Beee4life/action-logger/README.md

 = Can I disable the logs I'm not interested in =

 Yes.
-This can be done on the settings panel.
+This can be done on the settings page.

 = Which plugins/actions are included in the plugin =